Aliases for FGF10 Gene

 GeneCards Summary for FGF10 Gene

 FGF10 (Fibroblast Growth Factor 10) is a Protein Coding gene.
 Diseases associated with FGF10 include Lacrimoauriculodentodigital Syndrome and Aplasia Of Lacrimal And Salivary Glands.
-Among its related pathways are ERK Signaling and Akt Signaling.
+Among its related pathways are RET signaling and Signaling by FGFR2 in disease.
 Gene Ontology (GO) annotations related to this gene include growth factor activity and chemoattractant activity.
 An important paralog of this gene is FGF7.

 Plays an important role in the regulation of embryonic development, cell proliferation and cell differentiation.
 Required for normal branching morphogenesis.
 May play a role in wound healing.